kaaedit/kaa/README.rst

     theme_def(filemode='kaa.filetype.default.defaultmode.DefaultMode',
                   theme=None)

 `filemode` is a name if mode class to register theme. `theme` is a dictionary of theme name and list of styles.
-Currently, the pnly valid theme name is `basic`.
+Currently, the only valid theme name is `basic`.

 .. code:: python